-This document has been prepared in sufficient detail to support a decision for approval or rejection of the proposed project.
-DTSC intends that this EIR be used by other local, regional, and state agencies in the approval process of related permits associated with cleanup efforts within the project area.
-These agencies are identified in Section 2.5 of this chapter.
+This document has been prepared in sufficient detail to support a decision for approval or rejection of the proposed project, including the subsequently refined activities proposed within the East Ravine part of the project area.
+DTSC intends that this EIR be used by other local, regional, and state agencies in the approval process of related permits or approvals associated with cleanup efforts within the project area.
+These agencies are identified in Section 2.53 of this chapter.
 To the extent that the CEQA streamlining processes described above are available to such agencies, they may choose to rely on them as well.